 It’s designed to help you get great results which make it so easy to park, back out and generally get the most long-lasting functionality from your driveway.
 We’ll talk about this in-depth a little later…

-Plan the Job Out
+Plan the Job Out into Several Steps

-It's important to plan the job carefully before it begins.
-For example, you should take care to measure the driveway space and this means marking it out with sticks driven into the ground at intervals, and then stretching twine from stick to stick.
-When you do this, you'll be primed to take accurate measurements.
+You should measure the driveway space, which means marking it out with sticks driven into the ground at intervals and then stretching twine from stick to stick.
+When you do this, you’ll be primed to take accurate measurements.

-Make a note of your measurements as you will need them later, when it's time to order supplies.
-It's important to order the right amount of stuff, such as under layer material and gravel, and we think that good measurements are the key to keeping a budget under control.
+Make a note of your measurements, as you will need them later when it’s time to order supplies.
+It’s important to order the right amount of stuff, such as underlayer material and gravel, and we think that good measurements are the key to keeping a budget under control.

 Next, you should come up with a supply list.
 This is an organized way to make certain that you can put together a realistic budget for the gravel driveway project.

-For example, you should think about what tools or machinery you need, how much under layer material you should buy and how much gravel is needed.
+For example, you should think about what tools or machinery you need, how much underlayer material you should buy, and how much gravel is needed.

-It may be good to buy a little extra and store it, in case you need to fill in gaps.
-However, if you build your driveway correctly, it will be less prone to the typical pitfalls, such as gravel migration, ruts and potholes.
+It may be good to buy a little extra and store it in case you need to fill in gaps.
+However, if you build your driveway correctly, it will be less prone to the typical pitfalls, such as gravel migration, ruts, and potholes.

-Once you have your supply list, you'll be able to price materials.
+Once you have your supply list, you’ll be able to price materials.
 Whether you plan to shop locally or buy what you need online, pricing materials and shopping around online will be a great way to start.
-After all, most local suppliers these days have websites which are loaded with helpful information.
+After all, most local suppliers these days have websites that are loaded with helpful information.

 When you’re considering gravel type, we recommend choosing chipping or angular gravel.
 Both gravel types are known for being less prone to gravel migration.

-In particular, if you're planning to build a sloped driveway, you should know that choosing chipping or angular gravel will help you to enjoy superb performance, with less gravel migration, over the long term.
+In particular, if you’re planning to build a sloped driveway, you should know that choosing chipping or angular gravel will help you to enjoy the superb performance, with less gravel migration, over the long term.

 Discover Plastic Gravel Grids